 Gareth Latimer, Director, Recovery and Reorganisation at Grant Thornton in Belfast commented:

-“There was a rise in both company and personal insolvencies in the three months to September, by 21.5% and 34% respectively compared to the same period last year.
+“There was a significant rise in the number of corporate insolvencies over the last three months of 2019, rising by 56.2% in comparison to the same period the previous year.